The truth about organic vs natural latex - what you need to know

 - Comfort and fit – there’s no point in having the most eco-friendly mattress in the world if it doesn’t suit you.
 Check which feel of mattress suits you best.

-It is easy to be confused by salesmen and shops who may deliberately try to mislead you.
+It is easy to be confused by salespeople and shops who may deliberately try to mislead you.
 Some may try “greenwashing”, where they imply the mattress is more eco-friendly than it actually is.

 Ensure that the mattress conforms to recognised green standards, not just their own made-up guarantees.
 Some misleading salesmen may also use meaningless terminology, like “eco-cotton”, which tells you nothing of use about the mattress’ real eco-friendliness.